Dosage Form: injection, solution

 - Weekly single oral, IM or IV dosage schedule: 10 to 25 mg per week until adequate response is achieved.†

-- Divided oral dose schedule 2.5 mg at 12 hour intervals for three doses.†
+- Divided oral dosage schedule: 2.5 mg at 12 hour intervals for three doses.†

 †Methotrexate Sodium Tablets for oral administration are available.